 As you read further, you will uncover the role of each step and how it has changed over time.
 You will also see how time and technology has affected the buying journey of consumers from start, during, and after.
 We will provide you an example for each step to further help you understand the flow.

 1. Consumers recognize the need – This is the initial step in penetrating your market.
 Identifying the concerns of your target audience that must be addressed immediately.
 This is a crucial step in the whole process because there would be no need to make a purchase if there is no problem/need to fulfill.
 There must be a triggering factor to make consumers recognize the need to purchase.
 It can be an internal or external stimuli.
 The former refers to personal and basic needs such as hunger, thirst, craving, feelings, and so on.
 While the latter refers to the exterior factors that stir up the needs and wants of your market such as online advertisements, promotions, and word of mouth.
 There are ways that you can identify the current needs of today’s market.
 But the one we highly suggest is for you to engage in marketing field and Search Engine Optimization where in you use keywords to extract data about the needs or queries of the market that you are catering to.
-Look into for further explanation of how SEO works.
+Look into 10 Best Content Optimization Tools For SEO for further explanation of how SEO works.

 Conduct an in-depth research about the inquiries people are asking under your specific industry.
 Successfully doing so will build the strength of your contents which you should be immensely focusing on.
 These materials are crucial to your business because this will spark the stimuli that creates a want/need feeling of your market.